rubenb1993/quantum_dynamics/Quantum 2.md

 >>> animtunnel.save('1DTunneling.mp4', writer=writer)
 ```

-# Crank Nicholson 2-D
+# Crank-Nicholson in two dimensions

-The 2-D method of Crank Nicholson makes use of a lexicographic ordering of nodes (image taken from [1]),
+The 2D method of Crank-Nicholson makes use of a lexicographic ordering of nodes (image taken from [1]),
 <img src="lexicograph.png",width=200,height=200>.

 This results in the solution vector $u \in \mathbb{R}^{nodes^2}$ and the Coefficient matrix $A \in \mathbb{R}^{(nodes^2)~ \times~ (nodes^2)}$.

-For this two dimensional problem, the boundary conditions are taken to be dirichlet boundary conditions, with the forcing term equal to 0 for simplicity.
+For this two dimensional problem, the boundary conditions are taken to be Dirichlet boundary conditions, with the forcing term equal to 0 for simplicity.
 If this is done, the coefficient matrix can be expressed as [1]:

 $$\hat{H}_{2D} = \hat{H}_{1D} \otimes \mathbb{1} + \mathbb{1} \otimes \hat{H}_{1D}$$,